ophusgroup/interactive-prism/04_frequency_sampling.md

 :::

 ## Probe Construction
-Since this process is linear one can work with each of the components individually and then add up the result later.
-In the case of PRISM, we take advantage of this fact to propagate each of the plane waves separately so we can apply weightings to them after they have been propagated through the plane to make use of one multislice propagation many times.
+One of the features of the Fourier transform is that it is linear which means one can work with each of the components individually and then add up the result later.
+In the case of PRISM, we take advantage of this fact to propagate each of the plane waves separately so we can apply weightings to them after they have been propagated through the sample to make use of one multislice propagation many times.
 The construction of a probe using each of the spatial frequencies can be seen and demonstrated in the gif below.
+In the gif/interactive demo below do you notice anything that changes as more spatial frequencies are added?
+(See an explanation below of a few things that you can observe)

 :::{figure} #app:time_evolution
 :name: Probe Construction